johnneycao/PowerBI-Open-Data-for-fun/docs/Layoffs.md

 1. Combine **Company** and **date** to a Primary **Key**;
     > =Text.Combine({[Company], "|", Date.ToText([Date], "yyyy"),Date.ToText([Date], "MM"), Date.ToText([Date], "dd")})
 1. Remove the duplicate record from table;
-1. Append two tables into a new table, and *disable load* for two source tables;
+1. Append two source tables into a new table, and unselect *enable load* for both source tables;
 1. Remove duplicate records base on **Key**
 1. Changed **source** field to *Web URL* in *Data Catagory*